Planning Your App

 Apps are well known for their ability to engage consumers and introduce new behaviours.
 In this article, you can find the top sustainable apps in the UK and their varied business models.

-Please note that this post is a work in progress; I'll add more apps to the analysis throughout 2024.
+This post is a work in progress; I'll add more apps to the analysis throughout 2024 and 2025.
 I would keenly welcome your feedback on apps I've missed or data that looks dodgy.
 Right, let's get into the data.

-Below is a list of the apps that I've looked at so far.
+Below is a list of the apps I've looked at.
 It's not conclusive or comprehensive; instead, it's a peek into the world of apps that aim to help people form better habits or make better buying decisions.

 What drives people to use these apps?